Our pensions offer a flexible way of accessing and managing your super savings – creating a tax-effective income stream for your retirement.

-Also known as an allocated pension, an account-based pension is a way to provide you with a regular income stream throughout your retirement while continuing to invest and grow your capital – even while you’re accessing that money.
+Also known as an allocated pension, an account-based pension is a way to provide you with a regular income stream in retirement while continuing to invest and grow your capital – even while you’re accessing that money.

-You can use an account based pension as the primary source of your retirement income, as a supplement to your Centrelink Age Pension, or as a component of a wider retirement income portfolio that’s inclusive of other asset types.
+You can use an account-based pension as either the primary source of your retirement income, a supplement to your Centrelink Age Pension or as a component of a retirement income portfolio that includes income things like rent from investment properties.

-We offer three pension products designed to accommodate your needs and retirement goals.
+We offer our members three pension products, depending on your needs and retirement goals.